Sarah Corbett (activist)

+Sarah Corbett is an English activist, author, speaker, and the founder of Craftivist Collective.
+Corbett is known for developing the 'gentle protest' approach to activism, and coining the term 'gentle protest'.

+In 2020 she was featured in Forbes' list of 100 UK Leading Environmentalists (Who Happen To Be Women).

+She is a lifelong Ashoka fellow and in 2022 was awarded an honorary degree from Goldsmiths.

+Her work is based on psychology and neuroscience, and her style is becoming a critical friend to those in power.

 Background

 Corbett grew up in West Everton in Liverpool in the 1980s, when it was one of the most deprived wards in the UK.
 Her mother is a local councillor in Liverpool and her father is a vicar.
 Her parents have been a big influence on Corbett's politics, for example by taking her to South Africa as a child and on protests to save local housing from demolition.
 She has said "All we ever do around the kitchen table is talk about religion and politics."

 At school Corbett was voted Head Girl and successfully campaigned for lockers for students.
 She studied at the University of Manchester where she was active in numerous campaign groups.
 After graduating she took a course on grassroots community action based on the work of Steve Biko.
 She went on to work for various international charities in their youth and community programmes and campaigns departments, including Christian Aid and the Department for International Development.
 In 2011 she worked on campaigns for Oxfam in London.
 In 2012 she went part-time at Oxfam to devote more time to the Craftivist Collective.

 Corbett is a Christian who says faith plays a role in her craftivism and that she has "learnt to act out my faith rather than just talk about it".

 One of Corbett's most distinctive features is her tattooed arms, which include a pair of scissors wrapped in thread, a sewing needle, measuring tape, and safety pins.
 The 'craft tattoos' remind her of "what I do and why and to make sure I keep going."